swiftlang/swift-evolution/proposals/0104-improved-integers.md

   /// Returns a pair containing the `high` and `low` parts of the result
-  /// of `self` multiplied by `rhs`. func doubleWidthMultiply(other: Self) -> (high: Self, low: Magnitude) }
+  /// of `self` multiplied by `rhs`. func doubleWidthMultiply(other: Self) -> (high: Self, low: Magnitude)

+  /// Returns a number of set (i.e. equal to 1) bits in the representation of
+  /// `self`.
+  var popcount: Int { get }

+  /// Returns the number of leading zeros in the representation of `self`. var leadingZeros: Int { get }
+}
 ```